-1. Screening at three of the following international film festivals (listed chronologically): Sundance, Berlin, True/False, SXSW, Full Frame, Tribeca, San Francisco, Hot Docs, Cannes, Sheffield, AFIDOCS, Los Angeles, Toronto, Camden, CPH:DOX or IDFA.
+1. Screening at three of the following international film festivals (listed chronologically): Sundance, Berlin, True/False, SXSW, Full Frame, Tribeca, San Francisco, Hot Docs, Cannes, Sheffield, AFIDOCS, Los Angeles, Toronto, Camden, New York, CPH:DOX or IDFA.

 2. Screening at two of the above film festivals and winning a grand jury prize at one of them.

 3. Screening at two of the above film festivals and reporting at least $5,000 in North American theatrical box office.

 4. Screening at two of the above film festivals and screening at one of the following festivals represented on our Nominations Committee: Ambulante, Ashland, Sarasota, It’s All True, Planete Doc Review, Dokufest Kosovo, Hamptons, DOK Leipzig, DOCNYC and RIDM.

 5. Reporting at least $20,000 in North American theatrical box office.

 Films are eligible so long as they had their first premiere no earlier than January 1, 2013.
 Films that submitted in a previous year are not eligible, even if they fulfilled a different eligibility requirement in a following year.